DanialCyr/myMD/The Da Vinci Code RR.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+##### The Main Storyline of The Da Vinci Code

-##### As not to spoil this amazing book, I would only tell the main storyline vaguely.
+As not to spoil this amazing book, I would only tell the main storyline vaguely.

 Robert Langdon is in Paris to give a lecture on his work.
 Having made an appointment to meet with Jacques Saunière, the curator of the Louvre, he is startled to find the French police at his hotel room door.
 They inform him that Saunière has been murdered and they would like his immediate assistance at the Louvre to help them solve the crime.
 Unknown to Langdon, he is in fact the prime suspect in the murder and has been summoned to the scene of the crime so that the police may extract a confession from him.
 While he is in the Louvre, he meets Sophie Neveu, a young cryptologist from the French Judicial Police.
 When Langdon and Sophie get the chance to talk in private, he finds out that Jacques Saunière is her grandfather.
 Saunière instructs Sophie to 'find Robert Langdon', according to the message he left for her on the floor.
 Hence, Sophie believes he is innocent of her grandfather's murder.
 He spends the rest of the novel dodging the police and trying to solve the mystery of an ancient secret society, the Priory of Sion, which was once headed by Leonardo da Vinci.
 At the end of the novel, Langdon uncovers the mystery behind Mary Magdalene and the Holy Grail.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-##### The Cultural Background Story
+##### The Cultural Background Story In The Da Vinci Code

 This book is actually mainly about the struggle between the Christian Kingdom and the Prieuré de Sion.
 As the Bible states, Jesus and Mary Magdalene were companions, but never got married, nor had any children.
 It also says that Eve was made from Adam's rib.
 Since then, Christians have built the belief that men were greater than women, and the ancient belief that feminine is devine was lost.
-But the Prieuré de Sion, an ancient organization reinforces the belief that feminine is holy and should be treated as much, and also Mary Magladene and Jesus does have one daughter: Sarah,  they protected them as they live in secrecy, and have protected the two main branch of the descendants of Jesus --- the families with the surnames Saint-Clair and Plantard.
+But the Prieuré de Sion, an ancient organization reinforces the belief that feminine is holy and should be treated as much, and also Mary Magdalene and Jesus does have one daughter: Sarah,  they protected them as they live in secrecy, and have protected the two main branch of the descendants of Jesus --- the families with the surnames Saint-Clair and Plantard.
 They also wrote some documents which they dubbed "Grail Documents", and have protected them ever since.
 The two mighty organizations clashed violently and result in many phenomenal  influences with the human history.
-For example, the knights templar(who were slaughtered mercilessly by the church) is actually Priory members in disguise, trying to transfer the ancient grail documents and Mary Magladene's bones to a safe location.
+For example, the knights templar(who were slaughtered mercilessly by the church) is actually Priory members in disguise, trying to transfer the ancient grail documents and Mary Magdalene's bones to a safe location.

-So, in reality, the Holy Grail is not the cup which Jesus used in the last supper and can grant immortality, it's really just the chance to see the "Grail Documents"; and the so called "Grail Quest" that has killed so many knights in the middle ages, is just a journey to kneel before the bones of the holy bones of Mary Magladene.
+So, in reality, the Holy Grail is not the cup which Jesus used in the last supper and can grant immortality, it's really just the chance to see the "Grail Documents"; and the so called "Grail Quest" that has killed so many knights in the middle ages, is just a journey to kneel before the bones of the holy bones of Mary Magdalene.

 In the end of the book, the Holy Grail is never really revailed to the world, and remained buried, but I think that is for the best.
 As to quote the Da Vinci code: